 My mother was a bit of a skeptic, and with six daughters to raise, always asked why nuns were only allowed to sew the priest’s clothes, prepare the wine and bake the hosts for communion.
 That’s another story and happily roles are changing today.
 The joy and love that united all of us on Saturday was all that mattered on this magic occasion.

 Think about the generations of masons who spent their working lives building a cathedral such as this, who passed on the work to their sons to complete.
 The Gothic arches have points at the top, which offloaded the weight to the left and the right.

 Husband Pierre is a new generation of French farmer, educated in the best agricultural techniques, and owns a ‘ferme’ near Rouen.
 His biggest crops are grains and the potatoes he sells to a food company in Spain.
 Sophie loves collecting French country style collectables such as crates, old wooden ladders, wheels.
 She and her friends did a beautiful job decorating for the reception.
 Here are plenty of photos to use as inspiration for an authentic French country style wedding.

 The traditional sweetbread from Normandy was served with Champagne.
 The basket is in an old grape- pickers basket used to pick the ripe grapes at the perfect moment to make French wine.
 Love the old wooden crate with vase of flowers inside.

 A perfect day and perfect weekend outside of Paris!
-If you’re interested in arranging your own special trip to visit Normandy or other beautiful areas in the French countryside — Bordeaux, Champagne and more –can organize everything for you, from start to finish.
-Check out some of the ‘Day Trips Outside of Paris’ options you can select and email them at [email protected]
+If you’re interested in visiting other beautiful areas in the French countryside check out some of the ‘Day Trips Outside of Paris‘.